komed3/nano-profiler/README.md

   Profiles the execution of a synchronous function `fn`.
 Optionally accepts a `label` for categorization and `meta` for additional data.
 Returns the result of the function.
 - `async runAsync< T >( fn: () => Promise< T >, label?: string, meta?: any ) : Promise< T >`
   Profiles the execution of an asynchronous function `fn`.
 Optionally accepts a `label` for categorization and `meta` for additional data.
 Returns a promise that resolves to the result of the function.
-- `start( label: string ) : void`
+- `start( label?: string ) : string`
-  Starts profiling a code block with the given `label`.
-You can call `end(label)` later to stop profiling and record the entry.
+  Starts profiling for a code block with an optional `label` and returns a unique identifier for the profiling session.
+This can be used for manual profiling of code blocks that don't fit well with the `run` or `runAsync` methods.
-- `end( label: string ) : void`
+- `end( session: string ) : void`
-  Ends profiling for the code block with the given `label`.
-This should be called after a corresponding `start(label)` to record the profiling entry.
+  Ends the profiling session identified by the `session` string returned from `start()`.
+This will record the profiling data for that session.
+If the provided session identifier does not correspond to an active profiling session, an error will be thrown.

 ### Reports